MixinNetwork/mvm.dev/src/reference/intro.md

 # Foundational Topics

-1. The principle of Registry Contract and call other contract by registry
+1. The principle of Registry Contract and call other contract function through Registry
-2. Deposit and withdrawal with Bridge Contract
+2. Deposit and withdrawal through Bridge Contract
 3. The principle and usage of Storage Contract
 4. MVM API service
 5. Join Quorum